pirocorp/Notes/Case Studies.md

 2. What are the difficulties and the edge cases in this problem?
 3. If there is a difference in the data, how are you going to return the error message?
 4. What is your time estimation for writing a production-ready solution?

+## Object Comparison Solution

+1. To compare the objects' data, we will need to traverse all their properties and check whether their values are equal.
+Since we are working with unknown classes - just generic "object" type, we will need to use reflection to extract what we need.
+Because objects can be nested - for example, a cat may have an owner, and an owner may have a hometown - we will need to use recursion and perform the same comparison algorithm on each nested object.

+2. The edge cases here are quite a lot, and I do not expect people to mention them all without writing any code first, but you should be able to think of at least one or two.
+You need to consider collections, circular references (by storing somehow that we already visited an object), IComparable implementations, overridden Equals method, and more.
+You can check my own full implementation of the algorithm here.

+3. We may return simply "true" or "false".
+However, it will be difficult for the client code to understand where exactly the error is with bigger object hierarchies.
+For this reason, it is a good idea to have a result object to store the full path of the potential error.
+I have video lessons explaining the algorithm and implementing this feature here.

+4. It is a difficult algorithm, so if you are not experienced enough, you should need at least 1 week with all the testing required.